 Exercise helps maintain a healthy weight, improves blood circulation, lowers blood pressure, and reduces cholesterol levels.

-Aim for at least 150 minutes of moderate-intensity aerobic activity per week, along with strength training exercises targeting major muscle groups.
+It is recommended to aim for at least 150 minutes of moderate-intensity aerobic activity per week, along with strength training exercises targeting major muscle groups.

-In terms of diet, focus on consuming a variety of nutrient-rich foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats.
+In terms of diet, the focus should be on consuming a variety of nutrient-rich foods, including fruits, vegetables, whole grains, lean proteins, and healthy fats, limiting intake of saturated and trans fats, sodium, and added sugars.

 By making these lifestyle changes, you can significantly lower your risk of developing cardiovascular disease and improve your overall health and well-being.